zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 - Are used in their NGINX configuration
 - Do _not_ match an existing managed SSL certificate/CA bundle

-These certificates will appear in the list of unmanaged certificates.
+These certificates appear in the list of unmanaged certificates.

 We recommend that you convert your unmanaged certificates.
 Converting to a managed certificate allows you to centrally manage, update, and deploy a certificate to your NGINX instances from the NGINX One Console.